tap52384/donation-tracker/README.md

 # donation-tracker

-uses google sheets to track donations and generate reports
+Uses google sheets to track donations and generate reports.
+Note that Google Apps Script is using TypeScript which is a superset of JavaScript.

 ## Clasp
 The Apps Script CLI is a tool that lets you create, edit, and deploy Apps Script